marcusstockton/DjangoJobWebsite/JobWebsite/Readme.txt

 TODO:

-Add functionality for a user to apply for a job
-    - Needs thinking about...thinking of re-doing Attachment.model to take a list of attachments, so can add multiple files, and mark as default etc.

 Add area for users to see who's applied for a job they have posted Add search for user list
 Add postcode lookup - postcodes.io